 9. Poor Concentration

 An overactive thyroid gland with excessive secretion of thyroid makes you feel anxious and affects your concentrating ability.

 You tend to have little to no concentration and appear aggressive most of the time.

 Puffiness is one of the most common signs of hypothyroidism.
-Any malfunction to the thyroid gland as mentioned above causes puffiness and swollen neck.
+Any malfunction to the thyroid gland, as mentioned above, causes puffiness and a swollen neck.

 The thyroid gland enlarges as an indication of poor functional ability.
 Eventually, it leads to inflammation.